abbyazari/abbyazari.github.io/_pages/join.md

 Projects are availiable including merging physics-based models with machine learning for inverse problems, reinforcement learning for scientific observations of events from spacecraft, and estimation of planetary habitability at Mars.

 **Interested candidates should apply directly to the UA Physics or the ECE MSc/PhD programs.
-Include a statement of research interest _specifically_ mentioning their interest in ARG.** Upon application please notify me of your application.

-Students who do not yet hold a MSc are highly reccomended to apply to the MSc program first.
-Applications are reviewed until the position is filled; a response is not guaranteed.
+Include a statement of research interest _specifically_ mentioning their interest in ARG.** Students who do not yet hold a MSc are highly reccomended to apply to the MSc program first.
+After applying potential students should notify me of their application via email.
+A response is not guaranteed.

 ### Post Doctoral and Visitor Funding Opportunities